Odin, based in Liverpool, had previously published games under the name Thor.

 Their first release was Nodes Of Yesod, an instant classic on Spectrum and Commodore 64, it more than gives a few nods towards the Ultimate Play The Game title Underwurlde, and this was not unintentional, even the large black box that it came in was identical to the ones the Ashby giants were using at the time, this was mirrored in the advertising for this and future games, which used a similar style, for a couple of years these two companies would produce some of the cream of the 8 bit software crop.

 A Sabre Wulf like game Robin Of The Wood followed, and was another very accomplished title, this time including all the mystic the story of the Sherwood outlaw could muster.

-The sequel to Nodes was next, but was really far too similar, much like the accusations leveled at Knight Lore and Alien 8.
+The sequel to Nodes was next, but was really far too similar, much like the accusations levelled at Knight Lore and Alien 8.

 The C64 exclusive Mission A.D. wowed the Commodore world with it's stunning graphics, as did the charming side on adventure, Heartland, which also was released to great acclaim on the Spectrum and Amstrad, a future sports title Hypaball, very good on C64, but poor on Spectrum rounded off Odin's time as an independent games company.

 Telecomsoft offered Odin a six figure sum to allow them to publish ten games on their Firebird label, a move designed to give Odin the freedom to remain a seperate entity under Telecoms umbrella, but with financial stability.